 Related reading: How IoT Technologies Are Adding Value to Commercial Buildings

-More and more digital technologies are integrated into urban design, reaching from basic elements such as LCD screens instead of traditional billboards to embedded technology leading to smart buildings and computer automation.
+More and more digital technologies are integrated into urban design, reaching from basic elements such as LCD screens instead of traditional billboards to embedded technology leading to trends in smart buildings and computer automation.

 Urban connectivity is rapidly growing in importance for urban design.
-By digitally connecting public transport, social services, health and public spaces to increase accessibility and create higher efficiency, the face of our cities will continue to visibly evolve towards a more digital world.
+By digitally connecting public transport, social services, health and public spaces to increase accessibility and create higher efficiency, the face of our cities will continue to visibly have key trends in the evolution towards a more digital world.

-Where 2017 was the year of “placemaking”, 2018 is the year of the “experience”, with the retail industry leading the way for reinvention in this area.
+Where 2017 was the year of key trends in “placemaking”, 2018 is the year of the “experience”, with the retail industry leading the way for reinvention in this area.